shawnbrown/datatest/README.rst

 testing.

-It implements a system of validation methods, difference classes, and allowance context managers.
+It implements a system of validation methods, difference classes, and acceptance context managers.
 You can use datatest for validation, data-wrangling, automating checklists, and measuring progress.
 It encourages a structured approach for checking and tidying data.